 Scanning is performed in D11 → D1 direction at a rate of about 584 Hz:

 • State Time = 3 Clocks =

 0.012 ms @ CK=250 kHz |

 • Digit Time = 13 States (1 Instruction Cycle) = 0.156 ms @ CK=250 kHz

 • Scan Time = 11 Digit Times (D1 to D11) = 1.712 ms @ CK=250 kHz

-Calculators based on the TMS0600 make use of a 9-digit or 12-digit LED (Light-Emitting-Diode) Display with common cathode architecture.
+Calculators based on the TMS0600 make use of either 9-digit or 12-digit LED (Light-Emitting-Diode) Displays with common cathode architecture.

 If you have additions to the above datasheet please email: firstname.lastname@example.org.

 © Joerg Woerner, December 18, 2021.
 No reprints